mio3io/mio3_uv/README.md

 -   **Sort**: Sort islands based on coordinates in 3D space
 -   **Stack**: Stack similar islands
 -   **Copy & Paste UV Shape**: Copy and paste the shape while maintaining the original position
--   **Unify Shapes**: Align UV shapes while maintaining the original position
 -   **Shuffle**: Randomly rearrange island positions.
 If two islands are selected, exchange their positions
+-   **Unify Shapes**: Align UV shapes while maintaining the original position
 -   **Average Island Scales**: Adjust size based on the mesh size in 3D space

+### Island Arrangement

+-   **Grid Sort**: Arrange islands by grouping and sorting
 -   **Unfoldify**: Automatically layout selected islands based on their spatial relationships in 3D space

-### Island Arrangement

--   **Sort Grid**: Arrange islands by grouping and sorting
 -   **Align Body Parts**: Identify body parts based on coordinates and align orientation and order for intuitive layout

 ### Symmetry